Michelle O'Byrne: Speaker of the House of Assembly

 O'Byrne was re-elected in Bass at the 2024 election and was elected unopposed to the position of Speaker of the House of Assembly on 14 May 2024, the new parliament's opening day.
 Her elevation to the position came despite the Labor Party winning only 10 seats at the election and remaining in opposition.

 In June 2025, O'Byrne exercised her casting vote as speaker to secure the passage of a no-confidence motion in Premier Jeremy Rockliff, precipitating a snap state election.
 In parliament she stated "when I was elected to this position, it was made clear to this house and the public that despite no longer attending the caucus and strategy meetings of the Labor Party, that I would always vote with them [...] no-one in this chamber could realistically expect me to provide confidence to a Liberal government".

 O'Byrne announced her retirement in 2025.

 Political interests

-A former National co convener of EMILY's List Australia, O’Byrne had worked to increase the number of women in Parliament and been responsible for delivering significant legislative reform for women.
+A former National co convener of EMILY's List Australia, O’Byrne worked to increase the number of women in Parliament, and has been responsible for delivering significant legislative reform for women.

 O'Byrne is currently the Australian Chair of the Commonwealth Women Parliamentarians who work to increase women's participation in political processes globally.

 Personal life

-She is a keen Parkrunner, taking part in Launceston runs when she can.
+She is a Parkrunner, who has taken part in Launceston runs.